artze/code_journal/journal/posts/Format_Storage_Devices_in_Arch.md

 error writing at offset xxx: Input/output error
 ```

-We could get around it by adding the `-x` option, see [here](https://www.linuxquestions.org/questions/linux-general-1/problem-wiping-a-drive-with-shred-command-645258/#post5383350) (this is untested)
+We could _probably_ get around it by adding the `-x` option, see [here](https://www.linuxquestions.org/questions/linux-general-1/problem-wiping-a-drive-with-shred-command-645258/#post5383350) (this is untested)

 ### Using `dd`